 We would however respectfully request that the following be noted.

-1) Location: Ordinarily we would only consider apicecting the upper anterior teeth (i.e. upper central & lateral incisors and the upper canine teeth).
-Due to a number of anatomical reasons, apical surgery on other teeth is difficult, caries several varying risks and is likely to be associated with poor outcomes.
+1) Location: Ordinarily we would only consider inspecting the upper anterior teeth (i.e. upper central & lateral incisors and the upper canine teeth).
+Due to a number of anatomical reasons, apical surgery on other teeth is difficult, carries several varying risks and is likely to be associated with poor outcomes.

 3) Radiographs.
 Referrals should be accompanied by an up-to-date, good quality, appropriately-sized radiograph as per our radiology guidelines mentioned elsewhere in this section.

 We will consider apical surgery on, say, an upper first premolar if this should be part of an otherwise satisfactory bridge but the prognosis will be poor given the two-rooted nature of these teeth.

 We will offer apical surgery under local anaesthetic and/or IV sedation.

 The current guidance for Surgical Endodontics is as follows

 We can provide a more efficient service if all relevant radiographs are sent with the letter of referral.
 We realise systems differ and that not all practices have access to OPT machines.